This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 The Beltane Fire Society has been taking on and overcoming this challenge for decades.
 “Our festival is a living, dynamic reinterpretation and modernisation of an ancient Iron Age Celtic ritual and is the largest of its kind,” explains the society website.
 “It is important to note that the purpose of our festival is not to recreate ancient practices but to continue in the spirit of our ancient forebears and create our own connection to the cycles of nature.”

-This recreation and adaptation brings new life to Edinburgh every April.
+This creative adaptation brings new life to Edinburgh every April.
 It’s a favorite event among locals, more so than tourists.
 But whatever your role in the city, be sure to bear witness to the birth of summer in a truly Scottish way.

 Read why I think expats make the best tourists

-Head to Calton Hill, just up the road from Waverley train station, before sunset if the weather is favorable enough.
-You’ll enjoy one of the best sunset views in Edinburgh from here facing the Firth of Forth and the Kingdom of Fife beyond.
+Head to Calton Hill, just up the road from Waverley train station in the center of Edinburgh, before sunset if the weather is favorable enough.
+From there, you’ll enjoy one of the best sunset views in Edinburgh facing the Firth of Forth and the Kingdom of Fife beyond.

 Yes, it’s still called the Kingdom of Fife.
 A reminder of the grip the past still holds on the present here in Scotland.